menu

 Setting & Lifestyle

-Bath - Kilbourne is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bath - Kilbourne does not have a public transit system used by locals to get to and from work.

 Demographics

-The citizens of Bath - Kilbourne are slightly less educated than the national average of 21.84% for the average city or town: 13.75% of adults in Bath - Kilbourne have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Bath - Kilbourne rank slightly lower than the national average.
+13.75% of adults 25 and older in Bath - Kilbourne have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Bath - Kilbourne in 2022 was $35,687, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $142,748 for a family of four.
 However, Bath - Kilbourne contains both very wealthy and poor people as well.